chef/automate/components/docs-chef-io/content/automate/troubleshooting.md

 Once done, run the chef-automate config patch `</path/to/your-file.toml>` to deploy your change.

-## Issue: Knife Search Limits at 10000 Records
+## Issue: Knife search limits at 10000 records

 ### Details

-The knife node list and knife node search commands are inconsistent in terms of the number of records they return.
-Specifically, knife search is limited to a maximum of **10000** records by default.
+The knife node list and knife node search commands are inconsistent in the number of records they return.
+By default, knife search returns a maximum of 10,000 records.

 ### Fixes

-This happens because OpenSearch, by default, limits the maximum number of records (or documents) returned in a single query to **10000**.
-This is a safeguard to prevent large queries from overloading the system.
-If you are trying to retrieve more than **10000** records, this approach will do that.
+This issue occurs because OpenSearch, by default, limits the maximum number of records (or documents) returned in a single query to 10,000.
+This safeguard prevents large queries from overloading the system.
+This approach will do that if you try to retrieve more than 10,000 records.

 #### Step 1: Increase the max_result_window to retrieve more than **10000** records.

-In case of embedded opensearch:
+In the case of embedded opensearch:

 ```bash
 curl -XPUT "http://127.0.0.1:10144/chef/_settings" \